Agoric/documentation/main/ertp/ERTP-Guide/Amounts.md

 `amount` has two properties:
-- **Brand**: The kind of digital asset, such as our imaginary `Quatloos` currency or, in a game, a powerful magic sword.
+- **Brand**: The kind of digital asset, such as our imaginary `Quatloos` currency or, in a game, a powerful magic sword with a brand of `Plus3Sword-ABCGames` or similar.
 - **Value**: How much/many of the asset.
 Fungible values are natural numbers.
 Non-fungible values may be represented as strings naming a particular right, or an arbitrary object representing the rights at